 Section 16.
 Commercial Use Prohibited.
 No residence or other structure on any Lot shall be used for commercial or business purposes.
 No business of any kind is permitted to be conducted on any residence, except for business use that is customary or incidental to residency and that does not affect the residential nature of the community or violate local ordinances.
 This residential restriction shall not be construed to prohibit any Owner from leasing the Lot and receiving income from the Lot, or from keeping his personal, business or professional records in the home, or from handling his personal, business or professional telephone calls or written electronic correspondence in and from his home.
 Such uses are expressly declared customarily incident to use.
 This section is, however, intended to prohibit commercial or business activity or manufacturing or provision of services within or from a Lot which would, in the sole discretion of the board, unreasonably disrupt the residential nature of the community, or make it obvious that a business is being conducted, such as by regular or frequent vehicular or pedestrian traffic by persons making deliveries or pick-ups, by employees or other business associates, or by customers or clients.

 Section 17.
 Nuisance Prohibited.
 Each Owner shall refrain from any act or use of his Lot which could reasonably cause embarrassment, discomfort, annoyance or a nuisance to the neighborhood, or any other Owner.
+No Owner shall permit loud or objectionable noises or objectionable odors to emanate from their property or play any musical instruments or devices which may cause a nuisance to others.
+Radios, televisions, stereos, electronic devices and musical instruments are to be used at a reasonable volume.
+Quiet time is designated from 10:00 pm to 7:00 am.
+Regarding pets, see Article IX, Section 2 to these Declarations.

 Section 18.
 Outdoor Clotheslines.
 In order to maintain the overall aesthetics of the community the following guidelines have been developed regarding clotheslines and the outdoor drying.

-Only “T” shaped or umbrella clotheslines are permitted.
+.
+Only clotheslines supported by two “T” shaped, two single posts or umbrella clotheslines are permitted.

 Trees shall not be used as supports for clotheslines.